joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

 Prerequisites:

-- You must have the Owner role for the group that the enterprise user belongs to.
+- You must have the Owner role in the group that the enterprise user belongs to.
-- Group SSO must be enabled.
+- The group SSO must be enabled.

 You can disable password authentication for the group's [enterprise users](../../enterprise_user/index.md).
-This stops enterprise users from using their username and password to authenticate.
-Instead, these users can do either of the following:

-- Use the group's SAML IdP to authenticate with GitLab web UI.
-- Use a personal access token to authenticate with GitLab API and Git using HTTP Basic Authentication, [unless personal access token use is disabled](../../../user/profile/personal_access_tokens.md#disable-personal-access-tokens-for-enterprise-users).

-This applies even if an enterprise user is also an administrator of the group.
+This stops the enterprise users from using their password to authenticate.
+This behavior applies even if an enterprise user is also an administrator of the group.

 To disable password authentication for enterprise users: